sindresorhus/Gifski/readme.md

 ### Can I contribute localizations?

-No, we're not interested in localizing the app.
+We're not interested in localizing the app.

 ### Can you support macOS 10.13?